FACG4/w7-books/README.md

 # books
 ![alt text](https://dailygenius.com/wp-content/uploads/2014/06/stack_of_books.jpg)

-What?
+## What?

-Our website that give you ability to reservation books thats is available
+Our website that give you ability to reservation books thats is available, but we dont finsh it

-How?
+## How?

 First together we worked on the architecture of the code , then we chose the data that we will use it in our website , then we did a special function for use this data.

-How to use ?
+## How to use ?

-our site view available books list to the user , user can enter the book name , author of book and the date of deploy
+User can create accont in the website by enter his first name , last name ,password and email  then , using his email and password to log in and redirect it into another page that view available books list to the user and he can enter the book name , author of book and the date of deploy to insert it

 ```